merklefruit/hpc2020-graphML/README.md

 ## Written report

-Please refer to my written report for the implementation details.
+Please refer to my written report for the specific implementation details.